awsdocs/amazon-workdocs-dev-guide/doc_source/connect-workdocs-iam.md

 # Connect to Amazon WorkDocs Using IAM User Credentials and Query for Users<a name="connect-workdocs-iam"></a>

-The following simple code, using the AWS SDK, illustrates the steps in making API calls using IAM user’s API credentials\.
-In this case API user and Amazon WorkDocs site belong to same AWS Account\.
+The following code, using the AWS SDK, illustrates the steps in making API calls using an IAM user’s API credentials\.
+In this case the API user and the Amazon WorkDocs site belong to the same AWS account\.

 Ensure that the IAM user has been granted Amazon WorkDocs API access through an appropriate IAM policy\.